Touga. <- Previous • Next -> Yuuko.

 • In the episode 7 duel, Utena proclaims that she doesn’t need a miracle to beat Juri.
 Oops, it turns out she did.
 Utena says “no way” but doesn’t seem to notice that her expectation was false.
 She was overconfident and remains so.

 • Touga’s plot of episode 9 leaves Touga mildly injured.
 He plays it up.
 A prince never allows another to be hurt, and Utena’s confidence shatters.
-She starts episode 10 in depression.
+She starts episode 10 in depression—but, even as she wonders whether a girl can become a prince, her hair is prince-length.
 Her confidence begins to recover when she and Anthy go to Touga’s party, and she is back to normal by the time of the duel with Nanami.

 • Touga wins the episode 11 duel, and Utena becomes depressed again at the prospect of being an ordinary girl.
+And again, symbols attached to her say she is a prince.
 She accepts Touga’s story.
 She recovers abruptly when Wakaba suggests that she can take back what she lost.
 She rejects Touga’s story.

 • During the Black Rose arc, Utena never loses confidence.
 Akio is training her power of miracles, and she must remain confident to learn well.